armandocat/steemit-more-info/README.md

 I'm planning to add more features like:
 * COMING SOON: Trending of up to 5 favorite tags in one page.
 You select your favorite tags and you'll see the list of the top trending of all the tags combined in one list.
 I'm not releasing this feature yet because it still has some bugs.
 * Notifications, for instance if somebody replies on one of your posts or comments, if you get an upvote, ...
 * A page with some graphs of the stats of the account
-* Working on my own API, such as _mentions notification_, _followers by date_ of follow operation, posts _reposted_ by others, ...
-* Something about GIF ;)
 * ...

-## Privacy - Do I steal your data?
+## Privacy and security - Do I steal your data?

 **I do not access your private keys**.
 The only way I could do it, is if you go to your wallet page and click on "show private key".
 But I don't do it!
 Should you trust me?
 Well, I believe is better not to trust anyone.
 That's why the source code of the extension is available on github and you can (and you are encourage to) look and study it!